 - Color the jellyfish pink and use rose pink for shading on both sides of its body.

 - Once all this is done color the background light blue.
 Use Prussian blue to show wavy strokes of water at few places and can also add white on the bubbles.

-- Finally, your underwater scene is ready with some basic understanding of mixing and blending of oil pastels.
-Please refer the video to understand even better.
+- Finally, your underwater scene is ready with some basic understanding of mixing and blending oil pastels.
+Please refer to the video to understand even better.

 My tutorials are simple and meant only for kids mainly of the age group 6-12 yrs.
-At the age of 12 children can do much better than this but sometimes it is opposite.
+At the age of 12 children can do much better than this but sometimes it is the opposite.
 I hope my tutorial will help your kids learn art in a simple way.
-Your feedback is important, so please let me now if this was of any help for your kids and I will keep uploading more tutorials with full composition drawing in future as well.
-Thanks.
+Your feedback is important, so please let me know if this was of any help for your kids and I will keep uploading more tutorials with full composition drawing in the future as well.